miragecraft/keymason/README.md

 ### Space

-Using `space` class to create a space key, it adds a gradient on top for that convex look.
+Using `.space` class to create a space key, it adds a gradient on top for that convex look.

 ### Flipped

-You can flip a key by applying the `flipped` class to the `<k-cap>` element.
+You can flip a key by applying the `.flipped` class to the `<k-cap>` element.

 A flipped 7u spacebar: `<k-cap class="space flipped 7"></k-cap>`